AleksandarLilic/ama-riscv/README.md

 **Description:**

-Verilog hardware implementation of RISC-V (RV32I) ISA
+Verilog implementation of RISC-V (RV32I) ISA

 Project is a part of Advanced Microprocessor Architectures MS course